Alan Wilder

-Alan Charles Wilder (born 1 June 1959) is an English musician, composer, arranger, record producer and member of the electronic band Depeche Mode from 1982 to 1995.
-After his departure from the band, the musical project Recoil became his primary musical enterprise, which initially started as a side project to Depeche Mode in 1986.
+Alan Charles Wilder (born 1 June 1959) is an English musician, composer, arranger, and record producer.
+A classically trained musician, Wilder was a member of the English electronic band Depeche Mode from 1982 to 1995.
+After his departure from Depeche Mode, the musical project Recoil—which began as a side project in 1986—became Wilder's primary musical enterprise.
 Wilder has also provided production and remixing services to the bands Nitzer Ebb and Curve.
 In 2020, Wilder was inducted into the Rock and Roll Hall of Fame as a member of Depeche Mode.